marclar/RandomizeLogMessages/README.md

 ## License

-All of RandomizeLogMessages is licensed under the MIT licence.
+All of RandomizeLogMessages is licensed under the MIT license.

   Copyright (c) 2013 Michael Kane